xak2000/nomad/website/source/docs/job-specification/service.html.md

 ```

 In this case Nomad doesn't need to assign Redis any host ports.
 The `service`
-and `check` stanzas can both specify the port number to advertise and check
+and `check` blocks can both specify the port number to advertise and check
 directly since Nomad isn't managing any port assignments.

 ### IPv6 Docker containers